-1 of the 2 in-house BIAs, is leaving the organisation with effect from 3rd August 2021.
-There will be an impact on the day to day delivery of the current DoLS service and the introduction of the LPS service.
-A Vacancy Control form for a full time band 6 BIA fixed term contract (end March 2022) has been submitted.
+• 1 of the 2 in-house BIAs, left the organisation with effect from 3rd August 2021.
+There has been an impact on the day to day delivery of the current DoLS service and the introduction of the LPS service.
+A full time band 6 BIA fixed term contract (end March 2022) has been secured and is waiting start date.